INFORMATION

 with structured curricula.

-interest and depth of experience is in mentoring and
+primary interest and depth of experience was in

-“hands on” training and assistance in program refinement
+mentoring and “hands on” training and assistance in

-that every technical assistance consult is a joint learning
+that every technical assistance consult was a joint

-experience, where lessons can be learned by everyone
+learning experience, where lessons can be learned by

-team’s perspective, practice in the field is always
+the team’s perspective, practice in the field was always

 ORGANIZATIONAL ANALYSIS

-Increasingly, DRA is being recognized for its abilities
+Increasingly, DRA was recognized in the field for its abilities

 to perform comprehensive organizational reviews, especially